Upin & Ipin: Production

 The stories featured in Upin & Ipin depict the twin brothers engaging in imaginative play.
 Nur Naquyah Burhanuddin, Les' Copaque Production's Creative Content Director and Burhanuddin's daughter, explained that there was no particular reason why the twin brothers were featured in their first animated series.
 Initially, Les' Copaque only planned to produce a story about a naughty boy in a family and who had no friends.
 However, it was difficult to be certain about whether a boy would communicate on his own and how far a boy could be naughty.
 Burhanuddin and Ainon write most of the episode scripts.
 There are few writers besides the husband and wife duo, including Aliya Nazlan, Rezzuhawa Razali and Nor Aizan Embong, as well as the couple's daughter Nur Naquyah.

 Upin & Ipin is animated in-house at Les' Copaque Production in Shah Alam, Selangor, where approximately 200 people work on the program.
 Upon the completion of the third season, Les' Copaque changed the series format to seven minutes and added episode total to 42.
 The production team also decided to focus more on universal content rather than on Islamic content as they found that "it [was] hard to sell [the series] globally" if Upin & Ipin continued focused on Islamic content.
 Much like any other animated series in the world with a shorter running time, the duration for each of the series' episodes is only seven minutes.
 From this process, the scriptwriter will determine the story's momentum to create a climax in each episode.
 Each episode consists of three parts with a duration of seven minutes for each episode.
 This is similar to the three-act structure, beginning, middle, end, where each episode has its own beginning, middle and end before reaching the third episode which also has its own three-act structure.

-Upin & Ipin (and also Geng) is animated using the Autodesk Maya software.
+Upin & Ipin (and also Geng) is animated using the Autodesk Maya.
 In a press conference on the animation software in 2009, Les' Copaque's Chief Designer Fuad Md.
 Din said: "One of the reasons we chose this software was because it was easy.
 Moreover, we have experience using it before."
 Burhanuddin described the series' animation process "is like making a film too, [but] just without actors".